Robodox-599/2024_Unnamed/README.md

 ## Overview
 The Robodox 599 Robot is a Timed Robot with the following subsystems:
 - Drive: processing controller commands into motor movement
-- Intake:
+- Intake: wristed rollers that help pick up game pieces
-- Indexer: a convyer belt like mechanism to move objects to the shooter
+- Indexer: a conveyer belt like mechanism to move game pieces to the shooter
 - Shooter: angling the mechanism to shoot objects to fullfill mission criteria
-- Vision: cameras that help read [AprilTags](https://april.eecs.umich.edu/software/apriltag) and..
+- Vision: cameras that help read [AprilTags](https://april.eecs.umich.edu/software/apriltag)

 In addition to robot code the team utulizes the following software tools:
 - [Advantage Kit](https://docs.advantagekit.org/) for robot testing and drive practice via simulation